mobxjs/mobx/docs/refguide/api.md

 * `@computed get classProperty() { return expression; }`

 Creates a computed property.
 The `expression` should not have side effects but return a value.
-The expression will automatically be re-evaluted if any observables it uses changes, but only if it is in use by some *reaction*.
+The expression will automatically be re-evaluated if any observables it uses changes, but only if it is in use by some *reaction*.
 [&laquo;details&raquo;](computed-decorator.md)

 ## Actions